 MAP recommends that CMS consider up to six measures for phased addition to the Child Core Set.
-These measures received the approval of 60 percent or more of voting MAP Task Force members for inclusion.
+These measures received the approval of 60 percent or more of voting MAP Task Force members.
 Their use would strengthen the measure set by promoting the measurement of a variety of high-priority quality issues, including oral health, beneficiary experience, and maternity care.
 However, MAP is aware that additional federal and state resources are required for each new measure.
 Past revisions to the measure set have not altered more than three measures at a time, indicating that the immediate addition of all measures supported by MAP is highly unlikely.
-MAP rank-ordered the measures it supports for inclusion in the Child Core Set by having each Task Force member prioritize up to three measures.
-This ranking provides CMS with a clear sense of priority among the potential measures.
-CMS may need flexibility to add the measures gradually over the course of one or more annual updates and only if they are found to be feasible to implement at the state level.
+MAP rank-ordered the measures it supports for inclusion in the Child Core Set to provide CMS with a clear sense of priority among the potential measures.
+CMS may need flexibility to add the measures gradually and only if they are found to be feasible to implement at the state level.